announcement

 HNRNPD

-Below is a summary for the HNRNPD gene observed in research publications.
+The information for this summary of HNRNPD-related syndrome comes from research publications.
 This is not meant to take the place of medical advice.

-HNRNPD-related disorder happens when there are changes to the HNRNPD gene.
+HNRNPD-related syndrome happens when there are changes in the HNRNPD gene.
 These changes can keep the gene from working as it should.

 Key Role

-HNRNPD binds to a molecule in the cell called RNA.
-RNA is made from a DNA sequence and is needed for cell protein production.
+The HNRNPD protein binds to a molecule in the cell called RNA.
+RNA is made from a DNA sequence and is needed for the cell to make proteins.
+The HNRNPD gene may play an important role in the development of the brain.

 Symptoms